Qoracoin/Docs/source/index.md

 # Arbitrary Transactions

+Arbitrary transactions is a Qora feature that allows storage on the blockchain.
 The data of the arbitrary transaction must be base58 encoded and must be between 1-4000 bytes.

 <aside class="notice">